The pros and cons of using a wax finish and how to apply it!

-Happy Monday!
-I hope you had a great weekend!
 Today I’m going to share a tutorial on using a wax finish on furniture after chalk painting.
-I recently shared a post on how to use chalk paint, and you can read about it here.
+I recently shared a post on how to use chalk paint HERE.

-After you’ve painted your piece and let it dry (preferably overnight) it’s ready to topcoat.
-Wax is a very popular topcoat for chalk paint and it has some definite pros and cons that I’ve learned well after years of refinishing furniture.
+So after you’ve painted your piece and let it dry (preferably overnight) it’s ready to topcoat.
+A wax finish is a very popular topcoat for chalk paint and it has some definite pros and cons!
+Let’s jump in!

 To prevent this catastrophe, if you think there’s even a chance that furniture polish was used on your piece, you’ll want to prime it before painting.
 It’s an annoying extra step, but one you’ll be glad you took the time to do.

-Another con is that if the piece is a high traffic piece (one you use a lot) it will need to be waxed again once a year.
+Another con is that if the piece is a high traffic piece (one you use a lot) it’s recommended that you reapply the wax once a year.
 Now, that said, I refinished this piece for my coffee bar over two years ago and have not reapplied the wax and the finish still looks great even after moving to a new home.

 Also, you can’t use any kind of cleaner on the finished piece unless you intend to reapply the wax topcoat.
 A damp cloth is recommended for cleaning.